-Let every soul be subject to the governing authorities
+Romans 13 tells us to be subject to the governing authorities and then

 So how do we respond to tyrannical governments?
 If we look to the Old Testament we certainly see examples of Godly men and women not submitting to evil authorities: